GPawi/LANDO/README.md

 To ensure that the Octave kernel is linked to the installed Octave version, we have to follow the instructions on [GitHub](https://github.com/Calysto/octave_kernel):

 >We require the octave-cli executable to run the kernel.
 Add that executable's directory to the PATH environment variable or use the OCTAVE_EXECUTABLE to point to the executable itself.
-Note that on Octave 6.4.0 on Windows, the executable is in "Octave-6.4.0\mingw64\bin".
+Note that on Octave 6.4.0 on Windows, the executable is in "Octave-6.4.0\mingw64\bin\".

-Before adding the path, we renamed the folder containing Octave from "GNU Octave" to "GNU_Octave" to make it easier to access within the Windows environment.
 [Here](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/) is an explanation of how to add the directory to the path.
 In our working example the directory was `C:\PROGRA~1\GNU_Octave\Octave-6.4.0\mingw64\bin\`.
 Later on, in case the Octave kernel isn't connected to the octave-cli executable, it is possible to add a new variable to the users variables with the name `OCTAVE_EXECUTABLE` and the value `C:\PROGRA~1\GNU_Octave\Octave-6.4.0\mingw64\bin\octave-cli.exe`.

 ###### Kernels